MaxwellVolz/maxwellvolz.github.io/_posts/2019-6-26-Dota-Underlords-Tips-1.md

 | 45            | Lunar Beast           | Spread 'em
 | 50            | Roshan                | Don't worry about this

-***\*The most important round you need to remember.** Round 15 Wolves act like **Assassins** and jump to the back line at the start of the fight.
-A common strategy to counter this is to move your ranged and caster units to the top of your board.*
+*Round 15 - Wolves act like **Assassins** and jump to the back line at the start of the fight.
+A common strategy to counter this is to move your ranged and caster units to the top of your board.
+This is the most important round to adjust your board.*